 A Guide to Healthier Farmer Lunchboxes

-The Health Star Rating is a front-of-pack labelling system that rates the overall nutritional profile of packaged food and assigns a rating from ½ a start to 5 stars.
+The Health Star Rating is a front-of-pack labelling system that rates the overall nutritional profile of packaged foods and assigns a rating from ½ a start to 5 stars.
 It is a quick, easy and standard way to compare similar packaged foods.
 It is important to note; this tool should be applied using a combination of label reading and common sense and not as a standalone source of dietary advice in making healthier choices.

 The more stars, the healthier the choice!
 Read more – Make the Healthy Choice the Easy Choice